The ultimate Suffolk road trip

 Read more: 8 top holiday homes to rent in Cornwall

 Meander through the streets lined with Suffolk-pink 16th-century cottages and find somewhere for a delicious dinner — we recommend Maison Bleu.
-Bury also has loads of great independent shops and a restored 200-year-old playhouse, the Theatre Royal — the last operating Regency theatre in the country (do check if it is open when you visit, though).
+Bury also has loads of great independent shops and a restored 200-year-old playhouse, the Theatre Royal — the last operating Regency theatre in the country.

 From there, make your way to the higgledy-piggledy historic wool town of Lavenham.
 It’s known for its half-timbered medieval cottages and circular walks, and you truly feel like you’ve stepped back in time.
 Lavenham is full of olde worlde shops and scenes in “Harry Potter” were filmed there.

 Where to stay: The Swan in Lavenham is superb.
 There are 45 rooms, all with timber beams, leaded windows and medieval wall hangings.
 It also has one of the most luxurious boutique spas in Suffolk — perfect for “swanning around” in a robe.
-Rooms start at about £127 per night and it opens again on 1 August.
+Rooms start at about £84 per night for May.

 Sudbury and Long Melford